mgrojo/coap_spark/client/tests/coap_client_tests.md

-## Feature: CoAP Client to coap://coap.me
+# Black box tests for CoAP Client
 These are the test scenarios for `coap_client` to be run using the `bbt` tool.

 These scenarios require connectivity to coap://coap.me in Internet.

 You can install `bbt` with `alr install bbt`.

 Use this command to run the tests: `bbt coap_client_tests.md`

+## Feature: CoAP Client command line

 ### Scenario: version message
   - When I run `../bin/coap_client --version`